SciRooPlot/SciRooPlot/README.md

 Using the Framework
 --------------------
-In order to use the framework, first you need to compile the library in the follwoing way:
+In order to use the framework, first you need to compile the library in the following way:

     cd PlottingFramework
     mkdir build